 This scam basically involves someone creating a fake account pretending to be someone they are not professionally e.g. pretending to be someone influential in a well-known organization, example is the different fake profiles of the Group Managing Director of NNPC.

 Fake profiles are the origin of most other LinkedIn scams.

-The aim here is to be part of your network and gain your trust, once the connection is established, they will move on to other types of scams, by either sending you a fake job opportunity, phishing links or malicious links that will install viruses and malware, spamming.
+The aim here is to be part of your network and gain your trust, once the connection is established, they will move on to other types of scams, by either sending you a fake job opportunity, phishing links, or malicious links that will install viruses and malware, spamming.
 To protect yourself from such an attack, you must be savvy enough to identify fake profiles.

 How to identify a fake LinkedIn profile.

 - Company check: search for the company the new connection claimed to work for.
 Search for the company on Google if the company exists.
-If the company, they claimed to work for do exist watch out for other red flags.
+If the company, they claimed to work for does exist watch out for other red flags.